 - In writing to the Health and Safety Authority, Occupational Hygiene Unit, Metropolitan Building, James Joyce Street, Dublin 1

-If using other means of notification than the Authority’s notification form, then all of the information as detailed in Schedule 3 of the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations, must be included in the notification.
+If using means of notification other than the Authority’s notification form, then all of the information as detailed in Schedule 3 of the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations, must be included in the notification.
 This information is a legal requirement.
 In the event of incomplete information being submitted, the 14 day notification period will not commence until all information has been received by the Authority.

 Where there is a material change in the nature of the work to which the original notification relates which results in the original notification no longer being valid, for example, the work ceases before the planned date, the original work process is altered etc. the employer must inform the Authority in writing and submit a new notification for the work activity along with the reasons in writing for the new notification.